Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 # Covid19 Immunity Certification and attestation PoC

-This is a PoC of a way to enable a person and / or institution to verify another person has a valid immunity certificate.
+This is a PoC of a way to enable a person and / or institution to verify another person has a valid immunity certificate, that hopefully can inspire or help anyone working on this, feel free to use anything here.
+Remember to credit correctly if you use any images / icons.

 ## Why?